Community gardens enable residents to grow their own vegetables, fruit and flowers, while building neighbourhoods.

 If you are interested in starting a community garden in your neighbourhood, please:

-- Complete and submit an Expression of Interest [PDF - 39 KB], which are due by June 1, annually.
+- Complete and submit an Expression of Interest, which is due by June 1 annually

-If you are interested in learning more about building a community garden on City land you can learn more here:
+If you are interested in learning more about building a community garden in Victoria, read our guides: